At Rec Center, recreation becomes

 Commitment to Liberation

 This is an ever-evolving statement of education, and putting education into practice.
 We ultimately strive for the liberation of all beings, and work towards creating relationships of mutual interdependence and respect on this earth.
-Specifically, we work towards the liberation of our Black and Indigenous communities, and for the abolition of racism we see enacted daily.
+Specifically, we work towards the liberation of our Black, Indigenous, Palestinian, Latinx, AAPI, Immigrant, Refugee, and Disabled communities, and for the abolition of racism and ablism we see enacted daily.

 We are committed towards anti-racism, ending white supremacy, decolonizing our thoughts and actions, and acknowledge the continuous education that this commitment entails.
 We believe this is a daily choice and action, and that the work towards liberation is never finished.
 We choose to commit to ending racism, white supremacy, and colonialism daily.